Humpback Whales

 How To Identify a Humpback Whale

-When spotting humpback whales, look for their stout, dark-grey bodies, long pectoral fins and small but distinct dorsal fins.
-They are well known for their beautiful tail flukes that have unique shapes and serrations along the trailing edge.
+When spotting humpback whales, look for their stout, dark-grey bodies, long pectoral fins, and small but distinct dorsal fins.
+They are well known for their beautiful tail flukes, which have unique shapes and serrations along the trailing edge.

-Humpbacks are some of our favourite whales to see on our Vancouver Island whale watching tours.
-They are very social, travelling in small to medium size groups (especially in the breeding grounds), and tend to put on spectacular shows with their frequent fluking and surface-active behaviours like jumping out of the water and slapping their fins.
-They are also known to be very vocal whales, with males singing during breeding seasons as well as many vocalizations during social interactions.
+Humpbacks are some of our favourite whales on our Vancouver Island whale watching tours.
+They are very social, travelling in small to medium-sized groups (especially on breeding grounds).
+They are also known to be very vocal whales, with males singing during breeding seasons and social interactions.

 A whale tail sticking out of the water